edgeworx/docs/content/en/docs/guides/3-package.md

 Don't forget the `.` on the end of the command.
 That tells the BuildX tool to look for your `Dockerfile` in the current directory.

 Your build process may take 10 or 15 minutes if you are building for the first time and you do not have a very fast internet connection.
 This is because the underlying container [base images](./TERMINOLOGY.md#docker-base-image) will need to be downloaded.
 After the first build, this process should only take a few minutes.
 You can watch the output of the command to see the build progress.
 A separate container image will be built for each of the platforms specified in the command.
 Additionally a container manifest file will be created and added to the container registry (Docker Hub) so different platforms will know which image to download and start.

-## Next step is to deploy your Darcy AI application

-Now you have a fully packaged Darcy AI application!
-The next step is to learn how to deploy.
-Follow the [Deployment Guide](./DEPLOY.md) to learn how to deploy your packaged Darcy AI apps.